lxibarra/team-draw/Readme.md

     //See the provided services for examples under client/app/slate
 ```
 1. Make sure to map the desire mouse events on the slate.commander.service slateCmd service.
-If you dont do this, the slate directive will not know how to work with your shape.
+If you don't do this, the slate directive will not know how to work with your shape.

 ## Slate Directive Usage
 You should set the ``` slate ``` directive on the div you wish to interact with.